 Mr. Judy is a certified assessor for the Federal Law Enforcement Training Accreditation Office and a Master Level Instructional Systems Design practitioner and has delivered training course for Calibre Press.

-Captain Dennis Valone has spent the last 22 years working in the Public Safety arena.
+Dennis has spent the last 23 years working in the Public Safety arena.
 He began his career as an EMT in 1995 and worked his way up to Paramedic and ultimately served as a Tactical Paramedic for a large Florida Sheriff’s Office.
-Once he was bitten by the law enforcement bug, he became a full time Deputy Sheriff at the Manatee County Sheriffs Offices assigned to the Uniform Patrol Division.
+He later became a full time Deputy Sheriff assigned to the Uniform Patrol Division.
 Dennis worked a variety of assignments including Canine Handler, Crimes Against Children Detective, and served on an FBI Task Force.

-Dennis moved to the Metro Atlanta area in 2007 and began working for the Alpharetta Police Department.
-Dennis has worked various assignments including Uniform Patrol Supervisor and Uniform Patrol Commander, Internal Affairs Commander, Community Relations Commander, and SWAT Team Leader.
-Captain Valone is currently the Commander of the Department of Public Safety Training Division.
-In this assignment he oversees all training for the Alpharetta Police Department and Fire Department.
+In 2007 he moved to the Metro Atlanta area and began working with Alpharetta Police Department.
+He worked various assignments including Uniform Patrol Supervisor and Commander, Internal Affairs Commander, Community Relations Commander, and SWAT Team Leader.
+Dennis left full time law enforcement in April of 2018 as a Captain and was Commander of the Department of Public Safety Training Division.

 Michael Warren is a 23 year veteran of the Novi Police Department in the Detroit Metropolitan area.
 During his time with his agency he has served as a patrol officer, FTO, detective, DEA Task Force Officer, patrol sergeant, and Training and Standards Sergeant.
 He heads his agency’s use of force training program.